forestgrape/coronavirus/monitor_and_control.md

   * [Control and Containing Measures](#control-and-containing-measures)

+> ## Strategy
+> Mind set I follow to tackle SARS-CoV-2:
+> * communication and explanation
+> * knowledge & research
+> * taking own responsibility and independent decisions
+> * moderate measures preserving overall life quality: settings that those who want/need can protect to some extent, while most (those not needing/choosing) can go on circumspectly
+> * avoid uncontrollable spread and hospital overwhelming
+>
+> In numbers, this means loose until a current total infected incidence (assuming 10 days infection duration) of .1%, tighten the belt towards 1%, prevent reaching 5% and prevent even at high cost reaching 10% or above ([more on numbers](#on-numbers)).

 ## Protection Measures
 The following relies on the assumption that the main transmission of Sars-CoV-2 is [airborne](./transmission.md#recap-airborne-transmission) (either droplet, aerosol or dry form transmission).
 This is not yet confirmed.
 Evidence for dry form transmission is described in [Proposal of a Dry Form Transmission Model](./transmission.md).
 Airborne transmissions can be thought [smoke like](./transmission.md#metaphor-and-measures) or like the reek of alcohol in the case of close range droplet transmission.
 For the first non-smokers protections measures are suitable and for the latter distancing is enough.